-The CRESST experiment is a search for
+The CRESST experiment searches directly for

 Such a search for very rare interactions with a low energy